 – The early arrival is only apparent (in other words, they always arrived in February but were overlooked in past decades).

-– Egyptian Nightjars do arrive early at the breeding ground now.
+– Egyptian Nightjars do arrive earlier at the breeding ground now in comparaison with the observations from the 20th century.

 – They winter at or near the breeding grounds in some favourable years.